stef-timmermans/YeastLume/README.md

 rclone copy gdrive:YeastLume/VQGAN/checkpoints/last.ckpt checkpoints/VQGAN/
 ```

-2. Configure the Conda environment for the model ([BBDM](https://github.com/xuekt98/BBDM)).
+2. Configure the Conda environment for the BBDM model.
 This script was developed for the University of Groningen's Hábrók, so many install instructions may break on other machines.
 Please be sure to commit any changes to `environment.yml` beforehand.
 ```shell
 ./scripts/bbdm_setup.sh
 ```